Enamul22/Customer_Segmentation_Based_on_Customer_Purchasing_Behavior/README.md

 # Customer_Segmentation_Based_on_Purchasing_Behavior

-# Customer Segmentation Based on Purchasing Behavior

 ## Introduction

 This repository contains code and resources for a customer segmentation project using the Online Retail II dataset.
-The aim of the project is to segment customers into different groups based on their purchasing behavior (Recency, Frequency, and Monetary value - RFM).
+The aim of the project is to segment customers into different groups based on their purchasing behavior (Recency, Frequency, and Monetary value - RFM) and make business decision based on their purchasing behavior.

 ## Data